bcgov/MOH-HCIM-FHIR/input/pagecontent/reviseAndMerge.md

 To prevent the termination of certain attributes in the composite view, the point of service application must first query the Client Registry and resend in a Revised Person message any attributes that were returned on the query that are not maintained in the local system.

+A revise person record will be rejected when:
+- The minimum data set has not been provided
+- PHN fials validation check
+- Illegal characters are found in any of the name fields
+- No user id or effective date has been provided
+- A Source Record Identifier (SRI) has not been provided (If the source is not PHN Bound)

+**For Revise Person the minimum data set is:**
+- Purported PHN or Mother's PHN
+- Name
+  - Name Type
+  - First Name
+  - Last Name
+- Date of Birth
+- Gender

+Or

+- Name
+  - Name Type
+  - First Name
+  - Last Name
+- Date of Birth
+- Gender
+- Address
+  - Address Type (Mailing or Physical)
+  - Address Line 1
+  - City
+  - State if country is provided and is CA or US

 ### Merge Patient

 The FHIR Mimic R5 Merge Person feature is one that modifies the format of the existing R4 Merge Person interface so that it aligns closely with the [R5 version](https://www.hl7.org/fhir/R5/patient-operation-merge.html) of the FHIR specifications.